Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt3.md

 Bruuk leaned on the railing next to him and sighed, watched the cloud his breath made vanish, then duck-nodded.

 "...I was at a rest stop on the highway, north end of the Three Valleys.
 Stopped to call Mother Meeki.
 She’d just had our cub a day or two before and I’d asked to meet him.
-She was...just in the middle of telling me the Commune Mother had said I could, when...lights out."
+She was... just in the middle of telling me the Commune Mother had said I could, when... lights out."

 "What were ‘yer implants, if ‘ya don’t mind me askin?’"

 "Translator.
 I did a lotta side jobs with alien goods comin’ down from the moons.
-Kept tellin’ myself I should have ‘em taken out with all the warnings, just...never got round to it."
+Kept tellin’ myself I should have ‘em taken out with all the warnings, just... never got round to it."

 "Clanless workin’ ‘fer Bronzefur, then?"

-"Bronzefur, Goldpaw, Forestnettle....anyone who needed a buncha stuff moved in a truck, or some muscle that weren’t too dumb."
+"Bronzefur, Goldpaw, Forestnettle... anyone who needed a buncha stuff moved in a truck, or some muscle that weren’t too dumb."

 Daar chittered quietly.
 "Tall order ‘fer us brownies, sometimes."

 He meant well, but Bruuk didn’t feel like chittering.

 "...I can remember bein’ a drone.
-Not anything *specific,* just...fear.
+Not anything *specific,* just... fear.
 Blind fear.
 The kind that makes you kill anything nearby so you’ll be safe, except I was *never* safe."

 "Flashes.
 Like a nightmare."